-The Company has an employment agreement with Morris Goldfarb effective through January 31, 1997.
+The Company has an employment agreement with Morris Goldfarb effective through January 31, 1999.
 The agreement renews annually unless either party notifies the other of its or his intent not to renew within 90 days of the scheduled termination date thereof.
 The agreement provides for a base annual salary of \$650,000, with increases at the discretion of the Board of Directors.
-Mr. Goldfarb is currently being paid at the rate of \$495,000 per year pursuant to his voluntarily agreeing to a reduction in his salary.
-The agreement also provides for a \$2,000,000 life insurance policy which names Mr. Goldfarb's wife as beneficiary and an annual incentive bonus equal to varying percentages of pre-tax income (as defined in the employment agreement) if pre-tax income exceeds \$2,000,000.
+During the fiscal years ended January 31, 1996 and 1997, Mr. Goldfarb was paid at the rate of \$495,000 per year pursuant to his voluntarily agreeing to a reduction in his salary.
+Effective February 1, 1997, Mr. Goldfarb's annual salary was reinstated to \$650,000.
+The agreement also provides for a \$2,000,000life insurance policy which names Mr. Goldfarb's wife as beneficiary and an annual incentive bonus equal to varying percentages of pre-tax income (as defined in the employment agreement) if pre-tax income exceeds \$2,000,000.
 The percentages vary from 3% of pre-tax income in excess of \$2,000,000 up to 6% of pre-tax income in excess of \$2,000,000 if pre-tax income exceeds \$4,000,000.
 Pursuant to the agreement, the Company will contribute \$50,000 per year to a supplemental pension trust for Mr. Goldfarb's benefit for each year in which net after-tax income (as defined in the employment agreement) exceeds \$1,500,000.
 In addition, pursuant to the employment agreement, in the event that Morris Goldfarb's employment is terminated (i) by the Company without cause or (ii) by Morris Goldfarb because of a material breach by the Company of the agreement, in either case at any time after a 'Change in Control' (as defined in the agreement), then Mr. Goldfarb will be entitled to receive from the Company, in general, (a) an amount equal to 2.99 times his base salary and bonus, as well as (b) certain employment-related benefits for a period of three years from the date of his termination.